-Washington and Oregon Departments of Fish and Wildlife and U.S. Fish and Wildlife Service have restructured the 2015-16 SW Washington / NW Oregon goose seasons to reduce complexity, save costs, conserve dusky Canada geese, and assist with agricultural damage control.
-In addition to the changes shown in red on the left, other major changes include:
+In 2015-2016 and 2016-2017, Washington and Oregon Departments of Fish and Wildlife and U.S. Fish and Wildlife Service restructured the SW Washington / NW Oregon goose seasons to reduce complexity, save costs, conserve dusky Canada geese, and assist with agricultural damage control.
+In addition to the changes on the left, other major changes include:

-- More season days and longer hunting hours - All hunters can now participate in February / March seasons on private lands - You do not need to record harvest or bring birds to check stations - Goose hunting hours have been extended.
+- •The first two week period is open to goose hunting every day of the week (October 14 29). - All authorized hunters can participate in February / March seasons, but National Wildlife Refuges and WDFW Wildlife Areas are closed during this period. - You do not need to record harvest or bring birds to check stations. - Goose hunting hours have been extended.
 Hours are now: 30 minutes after the start of official waterfowl hunting hours to 30 minutes before the end of official waterfowl hunting hours.
-Please see the inside back cover for hunting hours. - All of Clark and Grays Harbor counties are now part of permit zones - Continuation of the new season format is contingent on maintaining the abundance and distribution of dusky Canada geese, and adequate hunter compliance with regulations
+Please see the inside back cover for official waterfowl hunting hours. - Continuation of the new season format is contingent on maintaining the abundance and distribution of dusky Canada geese, and adequate hunter compliance with regulations.